 Fixed income securities risk.
 Fixed income securities are subject to a number of risks, including credit, market and interest rate risks.
 Credit risk is the risk that the issuer or obligor will not make timely payments of principal and interest.
 Changes in an issuer's credit rating or the market's perception of an issuer's creditworthiness may also affect the value of the fund's investment in that issuer.
 The Fund is subject to greater levels of credit risk to the extent it holds below investment grade debt securities, or "junk bonds".
 Market risk is the risk that the fixed income markets may become volatile and less liquid, and the market value of an investment may move up or down, sometimes quickly or unpredictably.
 Interest rate risk is the risk that the value of a fixed income security will fall when interest rates rise.
-A rise in rates tends to have a greater impact on the prices of longer term or duration securities.
-Interest rates have been historically low, so the Fund faces a heightened risk that interest rates may rise.
 A general rise in interest rates may cause investors to move out of fixed income securities on a large scale, which could adversely affect the price and liquidity of fixed income securities.